lowRISC/qemu/docs/opentitan/flashgen.md

   may also be hardcoded in the ROM_EXT application.
 Changing the default offset may cause the ROM_EXT to fail to load the BL0 application.

-* `-t binfile@address[:elfile]` specify a binary file to store into the data partition of the flash.
+* `-t binfile@address` specify a binary file to store into the data partition of the flash.
   This is a compatibility option introduced to support the original `opentitantool image assemble` syntax.
-In this mode, the file kind and the destination flash bank are guessed from the specified address.
-The address should be specified in hexadecimal format.
-It is possible to specify an matching ELF file by appending its path after a column separator following the address value.
+The provided address should be specified in hexadecimal format.
+Currently, it is not possible to specify a matching ELF file as the flash debug trailer format is hardcoded to only support ROM EXT and bootloader binaries in both banks, and does not support arbitrary ELFs.
   This option may be repeated to specify multiple files such as the ROM EXT and a bootloader for example.
 This option is mutually exclusive with `-b`, `-B`, `-x`, `-X` and `-a`.

 * `-X elf` specify an alternative path to the ROM_EXT ELF file.
 If not specified, the ELF path file is reconstructed from the specified binary file (from the same directory).
 The ELF file is only